 - The menu music from Mario Kart Wii adds a new instrument as you move from one page of the menu to the next.

-- In NieR: Automata, the final version of "The Weight of the World" ending theme, which plays over Ending E, starts off with a simple Chip Tune leitmotif, before adding more instruments, then the vocals, and finally a choral as certain plot events unfold.
+- The final version of "The Weight of the World" ending theme, which plays over Ending E, starts off with a simple Chip Tune leitmotif, before adding more instruments, then the vocals, and finally a choral as certain plot events unfold.

 - Night in the Woods features certain levels where you search for four ghosts.
 Each area starts off silent, but as you locate each one, they'll begin playing an instrument, until the entire band is performing.